Internal Control System

-- Based on Sumitomo's Business Philosophy and management philosophy, we establish the SHI Group's Ethics Code as the basic behaviors and norms that officers and employees should follow.
+- On the basis of Sumitomo's Business Philosophy and Business Principles, we establish the SHI Group's Ethics Code as the basic behaviors and norms that officers and employees should follow.

 - 1Respect for human beings

-We respect the personality and human rights of all people.
+We respect the personality and human rights of every person.

-We engage in business activities based on fair and free competition, and do not pursue profits by unjust means or through opaque conduct.
+We engage in business activities based on fair and free competition, and do not pursue profits by unfair means or opaque practices.

 - 4Severance of relationships with anti-social forces